dotnet/AspNetCore.Docs/aspnet/web-api/overview/advanced/calling-a-web-api-from-a-net-client.md

 [!code-csharp[Main](calling-a-web-api-from-a-net-client/sample/client/Program.cs?name=snippet_HttpClient)]

-**HttpClient** is intended to be instantiated once and re-used throughout the life of an application.
+**HttpClient** is intended to be instantiated once and reused throughout the life of an application.
 The following conditions can result in **SocketException** errors:

 * Creating a new **HttpClient** instance per request.
 * Server under heavy load.

 Creating a new **HttpClient** instance per request can exhaust the available sockets.

 The following code initializes the **HttpClient** instance: